dask/dask-ml/docs/source/single-machine.rst

 Single Machine
 ==============

-First, we need to recognize that scikit-learn already uses parallelism in quite a few places, anywhere you see an ``n_jobs`` parameter.
-This already covers many of the places dask could provide speedups be enabling parallelism.
+First, we need to recognize that most machine learning frameworks already use parallelism in quite a few places.
+For example, in scikit-learn anywhere you see an ``n_jobs`` parameter, scikit-learn will already be using some parallelism.
 That said, dask can still improve performance through its sophisticated caching when fitting a a :class:`sklearn.pipeline.Pipeline`.

 Pipelines
 ---------